LeeCampbell/IntroToRx/content/07_Aggregation.md

 - Aggregation
 - Transformation

-On deeper analysis of the operators we find that most of the operators are actually	specialization of the higher order functional concepts.
+On deeper analysis of the operators we find that most of the operators are actuallyspecialization of the higher order functional concepts.
 We named them the ABC's of functional programming:

 - Anamorphism, aka:
   - Ana